Fossils of Ontario

 About fossils in Ontario

-The landscape of Southern Ontario has changed very little since the glaciers which sculpted it receded from the area 12,000 years ago.
-Southern Ontario’s bedrock consists mainly of sedimentary rocks: sandstones, shale, limestones and dolostones.
-This bedrock originally began as mud and limy oozes at the bottom of a shallow tropical sea between 360 and 450 million years ago.
-Since then, the sediments have undergone burial, lithification and sedimentation to become the rock that now lies under our feet.
+The landscape of Southern Ontario has changed very little since the glaciers receded from the area 12,000 years ago.
+The top surface we see now was deposited and scrulpted by the glaciers during the Laurentian Ice Age.
+Underneath this thick overburden layer of sand and gravel lies Southern Ontario’s bedrock: mainly sedimentary rocks like sandstone, shale, limestone and dolostone.
+This bedrock originally began as mud and limy oozes at the bottom of a shallow, tropical sea between 360 and 500 million years ago.
+Over a long period of time, the sediments underwent shallow burial and lithification, meaning the individual sediment particles were cemented together and turned into hard rock via diagenesis.

-Although some Precambrian fossils such as stromatolites can be found in northern Ontario in the Canadian Shield, most of the fossils in Ontario will be found in the Paleozoic rocks that record the life that lived in the shallow seas emergent during the times.
-For example: On Manitoulin Island, Silurian corals formed reefs that are now exposed as fossils, and on the shore of Lake Huron (near Kettle Point), abundant corals, trilobites, sea lilies and other marine invertebrates can be found.
+Although some Precambrian fossils such as stromatolites can be found in northern Ontario in the Canadian Shield, most of the fossils in Ontario recorded life beneath the shallow seas in the Paleozoic Era.
+On Manitoulin Island, Silurian corals formed reefs that are now exposed at the surface as fossils, and on the shore of Lake Huron near Kettle Point, there are abundant corals, trilobites, sea lilies and other marine invertebrates that can be found.

 Recommended fossil collecting sites: